luapower/luapower-all/nw.md

 #### `app:quit()`

-Quit app, i.e. close all windows and stop the loop.
+Quit the app, i.e. close all windows and stop the loop.

 Quitting is a multi-phase process:

 1. the `app:quitting()` event is fired.
 If it returns false, quitting is aborted.
-	2. the `win:closing()` event is fired on all top-level (i.e. without a parent) windows.
+2. the `win:closing()` event is fired on all non-parented windows.
    If any of them returns false, quitting is aborted.
 3. `win:close(true)` is called on all windows.
 If new windows are created during this process, quitting is aborted.
 4. the app loop is stopped.

 Calling quit() when the loop is not running or if quitting is in progress does nothing.

-#### `app:autoquit(t|f)` <br/> `app:autoquit() -> t|f`
+#### `app:autoquit(t|f)` <br> `app:autoquit() -> t|f`

 Get/set the app autoquit flag (default: true).
-Enabling it causes the app to quit when the last window is closed.
+When this flag is true, the app quits when the last window is closed.

 #### `app:quitting() -> [false]`

-Event: quitting.
-Return false from this event to refuse.
+Event: the app wants to quit, but none of the windows were yet closed to that effect.
+Return false from this event to refuse to quit.

-#### `win:autoquit(t|f)`
-#### `win:autoquit() -> t|f`
+#### `win:autoquit(t|f)` <br> `win:autoquit() -> t|f`

 Get/set the window autoquit flag (default: false).
-Enabling it causes the app when this window is closed.
+When this flag is true, the app quits when the window is closed.
-This flag can be used on the app's main window if there is such thing.
+This flag can be used on the app's main window if there is such a thing.

 ### Timers

 #### `app:runevery(seconds, func)`

 Run a function on a recurrent timer.
-The timer can be stopped from inside the function by returning false.
+The timer can be stopped by returning false from the function.

 #### `app:runafter(seconds, func)`